ErikHedaker/user-movable-media-downloader/README.md

 ## Installing the application

-### If you don't have necessary application directory
+### If you don't have the necessary application directory
 1. Download project from GitHub (https://github.com/ErikHedaker/user-movable-media-downloader)
 2. Extract the .zip file to a directory
-### When you have necessary application directory (you can move it to any location)
+### When you have the necessary application directory (you can move it to any location)
 3. Double-click 'start.cmd' inside application directory

 ## Running the application